cloudposse/terraform-github-repository-webhooks/README.md

 ## Usage

+**IMPORTANT:** The `master` branch is used in `source` just as an example.
+In your code, do not pin to `master` because there may be breaking changes between releases.
+Instead pin to the release tag (e.g. `?ref=tags/x.y.z`) of one of our [latest releases](https://github.com/cloudposse/terraform-github-repository-webhooks/releases).

 Create a GitHub Personal Access Token that has `admin:repo_hook` for full control of repository hooks; in otherwords, we need `write:repo_hook` to write repository hooks and `read:repo_hook` to read repository hooks.

 ```hcl